dioxfile/Logic_Clock_Didatic_Tool/README.md

 * update error

 Obs: In some cases Debian, when new, in the updates configuration file "/etc/apt/sources.list", the line referring to the cdrom is not commented out, this causes an error at the time of the update and consequently when installing some programs and libraries with apt.
-It is advisable to comment on any lines referring to the use of "cdrom" sources, and it is strongly recommended to use official Debian sources, both "debian" and "security".
+It is advisable to comment on any lines referring to the use of "cdrom" sources, and it is strongly recommended to use official Debian sources, both "Debian" and "security".

 ![animation](https://github.com/dioxfile/Vector_Clock/raw/master/Imagens/gif-animada.gif)